ggotora/cs50_Capstone/README.md

 # CS50_CAPSTONE
-Design a site where truckers can get loads online and shippers can post their loads
+Design a site where carriers can get loads online and shippers/brokers can post their loads
 ![](posts.png)
 ### Distinctiveness and Complexity
  The LoadMaster WebApp is a online loadboard platform to